UK's Johnson did not break COVID laws 'with malice', minister says

 Johnson, his wife Carrie and finance minister Rishi Sunak were fined on Tuesday for breaching laws the government imposed to curb COVID-19, drawing a wave of condemnation, including from the families of those who died alone during the pandemic.

+Senior ministers have rallied round Johnson while a number of previous critics in his Conservative Party have said now was not the time for a change in leadership given the crisis in Ukraine.

+However, David Wolfson, a junior justice minister, did resign on Wednesday, saying "recent disclosures lead to the inevitable conclusion that there was repeated rule-breaking, and breaches of the criminal law".

 The prime minister initially told parliament that no parties took place.
-But police have investigated 12 gatherings after an internal inquiry found his staff had enjoyed alcohol-fuelled parties at a time when social mixing was all but banned in the country.
+But police are investigating 12 gatherings after an internal inquiry found his staff had enjoyed alcohol-fuelled parties when social mixing was all but banned in the country.

 "I'm not saying that the prime minister isn't a flawed individual.
 We're all flawed in different ways," transport minister Grant Shapps told Sky News.
 "The question is did somebody set out to do these things with malice?"